Tashaun33/Enigma-Excursions/README.md

 * Age

 ---
+====

-I will conduct the project according to features such as beginning, middle and the end, with conclusion. something like an introduction, methodology, analysis, and conclusions format.
+When you read the project you will be invited according to features such as beginning, middle and the end, with conclusion, and discover something like an introduction, methodology, analysis, and conclusions format.

 I found Excel helpful while i was planning my hypothesis, in that my data type (data type()) it had objects not just floats or intergers and for 1 hypothesis iIoptimised the data to get a clearer result in the Linear regression model.
 So in the column named Travel time instead of Am or Pm I replaced those with 0 for Am and 1 for Pm and that made a difference.
 It was from there I tweeked around a bit more and got a positve linear regression line, and the proof was clear to see.